 When you consider your location, think about opening times.
 If you’re hoping to elope at a Provincial Park, for instance Sandbanks Provincial Park, we’ll need to check the opening times and plan around those.
 In the middle of the summertime Sandbanks doesn’t open until 8am (by which time the sun will be high in the sky and no longer soft and golden).
 We’ll also want to consider how busy your location is, depending on the time of year.
 If you’re looking at a winter beach wedding you’ll likely have the beach all to yourself, however schedule your elopement for any time between June – September and you may have to consider other visitors.
 We love sunrise elopements because even at the height of the summer season you can typically have the beach/ flower field/ vineyard to yourself.

 Do you need a permit to get married at your chosen location?
 For the most part you are able to get married easily at the following locations without a permit, however as we finalize details of your elopement vision we will cover all associated permits/costs.

-Our favourite elopement locations in Prince Edward County
+A list of our favourite elopement locations in Prince Edward County.

 Wellington Rotary Beach is a hugely popular beach on Lake Ontario.
 Conveniently located in the center of the town of Wellington, Prince Edward County, this beach fills up with visitors throughout the day in the busy season.
 It is best suited to a sunrise elopement.
 Imagine saying your vows with the waves of Lake Ontario crashing in the background.
 You do not need a special permit to elope on Wellington Rotary Beach.
 There is no fee to visit the beach at sunrise, you can find all the details here.
 See more images of this beach in our Romantic Elopement at Drake Devonshire post.